GRAVA Board

 Mary has been an active member of GRAVA since 2022 and currently serves as the organization’s Secretary.
 She earned her master’s degree in nonprofit studies from the University of Richmond, where she focused on qualitative research in grassroots leadership.
 In her professional role as Community Engagement Manager at St. Joseph’s Villa, Mary works to build and strengthen community relationships.
 She is also a member of The River City Ladies League, where she advocates for inclusivity and growth in the sport of disc golf.
 Outside of her professional and volunteer commitments, Mary enjoys spending time with her family and hitting the local disc golf courses.

-Membership Chair: Sarah Wilson (she/her) | email Sarah
+Membership Chair: Leslie Beck-Long (she/her) | email Leslie

 Debbie has been an active member of GRAVA since 2021 and previously served as the Visiting Volunteer Coordinator for Family Lifeline from October 2020 to January 2025.
 As the conference chair, she collaborates with the GRAVA Board to design the programming flow and logistics of the annual conference, ensuring that every detail is assigned and properly executed before, during, and after the event.
 Additionally, she works closely with the Membership and Public Relations Chairs to effectively publicize and promote the conference.